adityabads/cracking-coding-interview/chapter5/5_debugger.md

 # Debugger

+## Question

-Q: Explain what the following code does:
+Explain what the following code does:

 ```python
 ((n & (n - 1)) == 0)
 ```

+## Answer

-A: The code is true iff `n` is a power of 2.
+The code is true iff `n` is a power of 2.